 Marketing to your existing customers brings in more profit for less time and turns them into brand ambassadors that help bring in new customers.
 This results in what’s sometimes called the “flywheel,” where the energy creates satisfied customers, who then generate new leads.

 Marketing to existing customers, however, has to be done right.
 A mistake can result in a lost customer, poor reviews, and lost revenue.
-It’s vital for companies (especially when upselling) to use the right tactics for customer retention and upselling/reselling.
+Companies (especially when upselling) need to use the right tactics for customer retention and upselling/reselling.
 Here are some top tactics and tips.

 1. Make it a Company-Wide Cooperative Effort